-All information related to the types of doctoral theses is stated in articles 34, 36 and 37 of the USC Doctoral Studies Regulations.
+All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

-Nowadays, it is very common for at least part or all of the results of a doctoral thesis to be published before submission, as a means of verifying the quality of the research carried out and thus ensuring that candidates are eligible for competitive postdoctoral contracts if they wish to continue their research career.
+Nowadays, it is very common for at least part, or even all, of the results of a doctoral thesis to be published prior to submission.
+This practice serves as a means of verifying the quality of the research conducted and helps ensure that candidates are eligible for competitive postdoctoral contracts if they wish to continue their research careers.

-Therefore, national regulations have opened up the possibility of a new type of doctoral thesis: the thesis based on a compilation of publications.
-Furthermore, "classic" or monographic theses, as a result, can also adapt their structure and requirements if they introduce or use content developed by the doctoral candidate that appears in previously published scientific contributions.
+Consequently, national regulations have introduced the possibility of a new type of doctoral thesis: the thesis based on a compilation of publications.
+Additionally, “classic” or monographic theses can adapt their structure and requirements if they incorporate or utilize content developed by the doctoral candidate that has appeared in previously published scientific works.

 What types of doctoral theses exist at USC?

-Below you can find a description of the types of theses covered by our Regulations, with special attention to the requirements for writing and providing documentary evidence of the originality, integrity, and authorship of the work.
+Below is a description of the types of theses covered by our Regulations, with special emphasis on the requirements for writing and providing documentary evidence of the originality, integrity, and authorship of the work.

-The monographic thesis is the "classic" thesis.
-It structures the research work into a series of essential, fixed sections that must also be included in the table of contents: Abstract, Introduction, Hypothesis and Objectives, General Methodology, Results and Discussion, General Conclusions, and Bibliography.
+The monographic thesis is the “classic” thesis.
+It organizes the research work into a series of essential, fixed sections that must also be included in the table of contents: Abstract, Introduction, Hypotheses and Objectives, General Methodology, Results and Discussion, General Conclusions, and Bibliography.

-If the thesis includes content derived from publications published during the doctoral period, the following conditions must be met:
+If the thesis includes content derived from publications produced during the doctoral period, the following conditions must be met:

 AT THE BEGINNING OF THE THESIS

-Include at the beginning of the thesis a list of the contributions that provide content to it with the following specifications for each publication:
+Include at the beginning of the thesis a list of the contributions that provide content to it, with the following details for each publication:

 1. Full reference